moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker build - < Dockerfile

-This will read a Dockerfile from STDIN without context.
-Due to the lack of a context, no contents of any local directory will be sent to the `docker` daemon.
+This will read a Dockerfile from `STDIN` without context.
+Due to the lack of a context, no contents of any local directory will be sent to the Docker daemon.
 Since there is no context, a Dockerfile `ADD` only works if it refers to a remote URL.

     $ sudo docker build - < context.tar.gz

-This will build an image for a compressed context read from STDIN.
+This will build an image for a compressed context read from `STDIN`.
 Supported formats are: bzip2, gzip and xz.

     $ sudo docker build github.com/creack/docker-firefox